Doubt: A Parable: Plot

 Aloysius, dissatisfied with Flynn's story, meets with Donald's mother, Mrs. Muller.
 Despite Aloysius's attempts to shock her, Mrs. Muller says she supports her son's relationship with Flynn.
 She ignores Aloysius's accusations.
 Before departing, she hints that Donald may be "that way," which may cause her husband to be beating him.

 Flynn eventually threatens to remove Aloysius from her position if she does not back down.
 Aloysius informs him that she phoned the last parish to which he was assigned and that she discovered a history of past infringements.
-After declaring his innocence, the priest begins to plead with her, but she blackmails him and demands for him resign immediately, or she will publicly disgrace him with his history.
+After declaring his innocence, the priest begins to plead with her, but she blackmails him and demands that he resign immediately, or she will publicly disgrace him with his history.
 Disgusted, she leaves the office.
-Flynn calls the bishop to apply for a transfer and later receives a promotion as pastor of a nearby parochial school.
+Flynn calls the bishop to apply for a transfer, and is subsequently promoted to pastor of a nearby parochial school.

 After hearing the news, Aloysius reveals to Sister James that the decisive phone call to Flynn's previous parish was a fabrication and that she has no evidence of past wrongdoing.
 As a result, Aloysius is left with ambiguous doubt, and the audience is left to wonder if the doubt is in either herself or the Church.
-With no proof on Father Flynns guilt or innocence, the audience is left with its own doubt.
+With no proof of Father Flynn's guilt or innocence, the audience is left with its own doubt.